 The man’s crimson face and bulky, rigid figure frightened me.

 I was sitting next to my mother, closest to the window.
 My dad and sister sat in front of us.
-Mom was clutching our passports, waiting nervously for the man to get to our row.
+Mom clutched our passports, waiting for the man to get to our row.
 I slid down the seat, hoping to disappear.
 He then stood over my mother.
 She quickly showed him our documentation.
 He continued down the narrow aisle, his boots punching the floor.

 This childhood experience of East Berlin made a lasting impression on me that I can still see clearly to this day, over thirty years later.